Project Work

 Every referral is special as each family has some kind of problem and to offer them a holiday is so rewarding for them and the referees.
 The referrals come from Women’s Aid refuges, Social Services, Doctors and Clergy.

-We have sent 18 adults and 27 children away this year at the cost of £4200, and they are all very grateful to the Mothers’ Union, as some have never had a holiday.
+We have sent 13 families comprising 19 adults and 35 children away in 2013.
+They are all very grateful to Mothers' Union, as some have never had a holiday.

 The letters and pictures received afterwards of how much they have enjoyed the holiday and how it has given them the strength and confidence to carry on, is heart-warming as many of them are at breaking point.